Rotting Out: Touring, Reckoning EP, and break up (2015)

 In early 2015, Rotting Out announced they were going on a co-headlining 20 date tour with Expire.
 On January 29, 2015, Rotting Out announced they were releasing their third EP via Pure Noise Records, titled Reckoning.
 The EP was released on March 9, 2015.
 On March 22, 2015, the band announced that they had broken up.
 Walter Delgado, the band's frontman, posted on Tumblr stating "ROTTING OUT broke up last Sunday.
 Thanks to anyone whoever cared.
 It was a great ride and a privilege.
 Don’t ask why.
 Thank you everyone."

 The band were included in the Warped Tour 2015 Tour Compilation, with the song "Born".

 The band reformed for one final show on December 12, 2015, in Los Angeles, California.

 Legal issues (2016–2017)

 In March 2016, vocalist Walter Delgado was arrested in Ohio for transporting an estimated 70 pounds of marijuana.
 He pled guilty to third-degree felony possession charges.
 He started his 18-month sentence on July 22, 2016, and was released on November 17, 2017.

 Reunion (2018–present)

 On February 22, the band announced their first show in almost three years, playing the 2018 Sound And Fury festival.
 On April 23, 2018, it was announced that Rotting Out would be performing for the This is Hardcore Fest in July.
 On February 18, 2020, the band announced the release of a new album, Ronin, under Pure Noise Records.
 The lead single, Unforgiven, was released on February 27.
-The album will be released on April 10, 2020.
+The album was released on April 10, 2020.